 Not sure what God's plan is for me.
 Will I find my true Love?
 Will I be a Step Grand Dad?
 Will I buy Pants?
 Only the Big Guy Upstairs knows those answers.
 I do know whatever of Life's Highways I go down my Family of Friends will be by my side and in my heart.

-One of my hopes is to drive from California to Carlisle in July of 2020 for my 60th birthday month in a TR6 along the Lincoln Highway.
+One of my hopes is to drive from California to Carlisle in April of 2025 in a Classic British Roadster along the Lincoln Highway.
 Fulfilling a boyhood dream.
 Stopping along the way for adventures, grand meals, staying at roadside motels,sharing soon to be boring old stories, a cup of grog and a new Family of soon to be found Friends.
 It will indeed be Glorious.

 The dates for my "Cali To Carlisle Lincoln Highway Cross Country Tour" are going to be April 2nd, 2025 to April 12th, 2025.
 Starting in San Francisco Ca and ending in Carlisle Pa at the Carlisle Fairgrounds.
 Watch for info and updates in Vintage Auto Appraisal Magazine and on our Facebook Page.